 In the government-wide financial statements, expenses are classified by function for both governmental and business-type activities.
-Interest on long-term debt is considered an indirect expense and is reported separately on the statement of activities.
 In the fund financial statements, expenditures are classified by character for governmental funds and by operating and nonoperating for proprietary funds.
 In the fund financial statements, governmental funds report expenditures of financial resources.
-Proprietary funds report expenses relating to use of economic resources.
+Proprietary funds report expenses relating to the use of economic resources.